CEEJ222/roast-app/TROUBLESHOOTING.md

 **If CORS errors persist**:
 - Add custom CORS middleware
-- Use wildcard origins for Railway
+- Use specific origins for Railway (wildcard blocked in production)
 - Ensure middleware runs on ALL responses

 **If 401 errors persist**: